360world3/FinalMajorProject-/sessions/01/readme.md

 # Homework

-* Create a timeline and work schedule for this term.
+* Create a timeline, with milestones and task list for your major project

 # Blog

-* What are some of the current trends and approaches with technology that might assist you with your project?
+* Choose 3 of your *problems* to explore and critically explain the reasoning behind why you are highlighting those particular problems.